Ask Techies: How’s Job Hunting Nowadays?

-I don’t mean to offend anyone or to pretend I know everything cause I don’t.
+I don’t mean to offend anyone or pretend I know everything because I don’t.
 But again, recruiting is getting ridiculous and really bad according to… well, everyone I know, in several countries both in Europe and North America.
 I don’t think I am wrong in this regard.

-If you, recruiter, feel identified with the bad practices I’ve described, let me tell you this: you suck.
+If you, as a recruiter, recognize yourself in the bad practices I’ve described, let me tell you this: you suck.
 But the good news is, you can get better.
 We, the candidates, learn from rejection (or we should).
 You can learn too, and shine.